 In 2006, the City entered into a State Court Consent Judgment with NYSDEC (the "Nitrogen Consent Judgment") which requires DEP to upgrade five water pollution control plants, four of which discharge into the Upper East River and one of which discharges into Jamaica Bay, in order to reduce nitrogen discharges and comply with draft SPDES nitrogen limits by January 1, 2017.
 The Nitrogen Consent Judgment also establishes less stringent nitrogen limits during construction of the modified facility plan than those set out in the draft SPDES permits.
 Pursuant to a Stipulation and Order Modifying the Nitrogen Consent Judgment entered in October 2009, DEP has agreed to upgrade a sixth plant, the Jamaica Water Pollution Control Plant, to reduce nitrogen discharges.
-Additionally, pursuant to an amendment to the Nitrogen Consent Judgment (the "First Amended Nitrogen Consent Judgment"), DEP has committed to construct nitrogen upgrades at two additional plants that discharge into Jamaica Bay which were not covered by the Nitrogen Consent Judgment.
-The cost of complying with the Nitrogen Consent Judgment, as amended by the First Amended Nitrogen Consent Judgment, is \$205 million, \$185 million of which is included in the CIP.
+Additionally, pursuant to an amendment to the Nitrogen Consent Judgment (the "First Amended Nitrogen Consent Judgment"), DEP has committed to construct nitrogen upgrades at two additional plants that discharge into Jamaica Bay which were not covered by the Nitrogen Consent Judgment, and to install additional nitrogen controls at one of the Jamaica Bay plants which was covered by the Nitrogen Consent Judgment.
+The cost of complying with the Nitrogen Consent Judgment, as amended by the First Amended Nitrogen Consent Judgment, is \$201 million, all of which is included in the CIP.
 The First Amended Nitrogen Consent Judgment also requires that DEP provide between \$12.025 million and \$15.025 million in funding for marshland restoration projects in Jamaica Bay.
 The First Amended Nitrogen Consent Judgment also resolves DEP's liability for missing certain milestones under the Nitrogen Consent Judgment and extends future milestones.
+DEP has identified a future milestone which it expects to miss; failure to meet such milestone could result in the imposition of additional penalties which could exceed \$3 million.

 USEPA Request For Information.
 In January 2010, DEP received a request for information from USEPA concerning the City's 14 wastewater treatment plants and wastewater collection system.
 After complying with the request, DEP was informed by the United States Department of Justice ("DOJ") on March 29, 2011, that the matter had been referred to DOJ for possible civil enforcement of the Clean Water Act and the regulations thereunder.
-If DOJ pursues an enforcement action, DEP may be required to implement additional programs related to the operation of its wastewater system.
+DOJ has notified DEP that it intends to pursue enforcement against DEP.
+In response, DEP has requested that DOJ detail the alleged violations DOJ believes warrant enforcement.
+DEP anticipates having further discussions with USEPA on this matter.
+DEP may be required to implement additional programs related to the operation of its wastewater system as a result of DOJ's enforcement.